goharbor/harbor/docs/migration_guide.md

 # Harbor Upgrade and Migration Guide

-This guide covers upgrade and migration to versions >= v1.8.0.
+This guide covers upgrade and migration to versions >= v1.9.0.
+This guide only covers migration from v1.7.x and later to the current version.
+If you are upgrading from an earlier version, refer to the migration guide in the `release-1.7.0` branch to upgrade to v1.7.x first, then follow this guide to perform the migration to this version.

 When upgrading an existing Harbor 1.7.x instance to a newer version, you might need to migrate the data in your database and the settings in `harbor.cfg`.
 Since the migration might alter the database schema and the settings of `harbor.cfg`, you should **always** back up your data before any migration.